martintribo/naf-entity-saver/README.md

 You can try out NAF Entity Saver on glitch at [naf-entity-saver.glitch.me](https://naf-entity-saver.glitch.me/).
 I will try to have a process running the saver client, but if avatars are not saving when players leave, you will need to load it yourself.
 You can load the saver client [here](https://naf-entity-saver.glitch.me/saver.html).

 Feel free to remix [naf-entity-saver](https://glitch.com/~naf-entity-saver).

+## Disclaimer
+At this stage, NAF Entity Saver is still a prototype.
+It patches internal classes of NAF that could change in 3.0.
+It also is not well tested, so use with caution.
+Let me know if you're interested, and I can look into this project more robust.